dfisac/dfisac.github.io/README.md

 ## (Pre)Prints

- - Curve counting (with Mingkun Liu)
+ - Word-length curve counting on the once-punctured torus (with Mingkun Liu),
- - Basmajian's inequality (with Florent Balacheff)
+ - Basmajian's inequality (with Florent Balacheff).

 ## Talks